LoisSotoLopez/mongodb-github-action/README.md

 ### With a Replica Set (MongoDB `--replSet` Flag)
 You can run your tests against a MongoDB replica set by adding the `mongodb-replica-set: your-replicate-set-name` input in your action’s workflow.
 The value for `mongodb-replica-set` defines the name of your replica set.
 Replace `your-replicate-set-name` with the replica set name you want to use in your tests.

+Unless you specify a value for the `mongodb-replica-set-ports` input, your replica set will have a single MongoDB node.
+You can configure the replica set to have N nodes by providing a string of N comma-separated port numbers, such as: `27017,27117,27217` to the `mongodb-replica-set-ports` input.

-The following example uses the replica set name `test-rs`:
+The following example uses the name `test-rs` for a single-node replica set:

 ```yaml
 name: Run tests